Wolkenfarmer/Coding-Environment/README.md

   - Controls -> Run: Button to run the communication experiment with the current setup.
 The same setup will be run and evaluated 1000 times and then the average gets displayed in the result table.
 - Settings pages: the sub-pages of the setup model on the home page.
   - Overview: Shows the location of the to be set experiment element.
-  - Options: Displayes the different already added options for e.g. the en/-decoder.
+  - Options: Displays the different already added options for e.g. the en-/decoder.
 By clicking an option its GUI will be loaded and shown in the information segment.
   - Information: Gives information about the currently selected option.
 Often further settings specific for this experiemnt element can be set here like the Input in case of the information souce "User input".
 To set an option as the to be used experiment element for the next run of the program, "save & add" has to be pressed, which will update the color to green of the selected option in Options.

 ## Controls